 If you trade commodities or follow their prices, it is likely you have seen two different quotes for sugar that trades on U.S. futures markets.
-While three various types of wheat trade in the U.S. why should sugar be any different?
-However, there is a difference between sugar and wheat because there are three distinctly different types of the grain that warrant three separate price structures.
+While three various types of wheat trade in the U.S., why should sugar be any different?
+However, there is a difference between sugar and wheat because there are three distinctly different types of grain that warrant three separate price structures.
 The case in sugar is different as the sweet commodity is homogenous.

 While the price differential between the two sugar contracts may lead one to believe that the U.S. produces the Rolls Royce of sugar, the sweet commodity is virtually the same around the world.
 The discrepancy in prices is due to subsidies and a tariff program that supports U.S. sugar farmers.

 Sugar production in the U.S has been around for a couple of hundred years, but the climate in the U.S. is not well suited for growing the staple commodity.
 Therefore, it is more costly to produce in the U.S. than other countries like Brazil and India that have more suitable climates for production.
-Sugar lobbyists in the U.S. have been able to arrange a sweet deal for sugar farmers in the U.S. The complex details of sugar subsidies are a subject of heated debate as the government guarantees a lucrative price for sugar producers and limits sugar imports from other nations.
+As of November 2020, Brazil and India ranked number one and two, respectively, in global sugar production with the U.S. landing at fifth.

 The high price of U.S. sugar could be responsible for changes in manufacturing.
-Companies like Coca-Cola turned to high fructose corn syrup as a substitute for plain old sugar.
+Companies like Coca-Cola use high fructose corn syrup as a substitute for plain old sugar.
 I wrote an article that outlines the massive amount of subsidies given to companies to produce ethanol.

 Corn is the primary ingredient in ethanol causing an increase in demand for corn in the United States.
 Corn is also the main ingredient in high-fructose corn syrup.
 Therefore, U.S. taxpayers are supporting artificially high prices for sugar and corn.
 The subsidies create higher prices for products containing corn and sugar that we purchase at the supermarket, so taxpayers pay twice.

 Consumers have been the ultimate losers when it comes to corn and sugar subsidies.
 The price of sugar is not a national security matter.
 Commodity markets are efficient; agricultural staples grow in areas where the climate is suited to grow the best crops at the lowest price.
 However, this is not the case when it comes to U.S. sugar production.

-Subsidies Exist In Other Commodities and Markets
+Subsidies Exist in Other Commodities and Markets

 The world’s largest unsubsidized producer of sugar is Brazil, and they price basis the world or #11 price.
 Thailand is also an unsubsidized producer of the sweet commodity.
-There are also other sugar futures contracts that trade on futures markets around the world such as “white” sugar or Sugar #5 that trades on ICEEU.
+There are also other sugar futures contracts that trade on futures markets around the world such as “white” sugar or Sugar #5 that trades on ICEU.